bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2018-11-27-react-16-roadmap.md

 **Status in React Native:** There is no officially supported way to try Hooks in React Native yet.
 If you're feeling adventurous, check out [this thread](https://github.com/facebook/react-native/issues/21967) for unofficial instructions.
 There is a known issue with `useEffect` firing too late which still needs to be solved.

-**Recommendation:** When you’re ready, we encourage you to start trying Hooks in new components you write.
+**Recommendation:** When you're ready, we encourage you to start trying Hooks in new components you write.
 Make sure everyone on your team is on board with using them and familiar with this documentation.
-We don’t recommend rewriting your existing classes to Hooks unless you planned to rewrite them anyway (e.g. to fix bugs).
+We don't recommend rewriting your existing classes to Hooks unless you planned to rewrite them anyway (e.g. to fix bugs).
 Read more about the adoption strategy [here](/docs/hooks-faq.html#adoption-strategy).

 ### React 16.x (~Q2 2019): The One with Concurrent Mode {#react-16x-q2-2019-the-one-with-concurrent-mode}